 Holds are returned to their home institution if not picked-up within five days from their date of arrival.

 How do I view and pay library fines?

-The library has eliminated fines on everything but overdue recalled items, equipment and reserve material.
-Beginning in fall of 2022, this includes items borrowed from other NEOS libraries.
+King's and other NEOS libraries have eliminated fines on most items except but overdue recalled items, equipment and reserve material.
 As always it is important that you check your King's email for notices from NEOS.
 You might receive a recalled item once you've had an item for 10 days, there is not guarantee that you will have it the entire 6 week loan period.

 For fines information, contact the Library by email: email@example.com

 Finding Music Scores